"Blockchain will become a basic technology"

 Hamburg News: Where do the opportunities lie?

 Ante: The technology has the potential to sustainably change a large number of business processes.
 However, this will not happen overnight.
 In reference to real economic processes, the technology is plausible for money transfers.
-Companies specialising in global money transfers charge their customers high fees.
+Firms specialising in global money transfers charge their customers high fees.
 The use of crypto currencies could eliminate such processing fees almost entirely.
 In short, the use of blockchain technology can make intermediaries and the transfer of assets cheaper and transparent.
 However, the technology is not limited to money, and has far more to offer society, e.g. education or public administration.

 Hamburg News: What are the associated risks?

 Ante: Blockchain technology is not a panacea – and is unsuitable for a variety of applications.
-Independent, scientific principles still have to developed and and information made available.
+Independent, scientific principles still have to developed and information made available.
 The technology is far from mature.
 As with other technological innovations, there is a risk of isolated errors and inefficiencies.
 But one of the biggest problems is that speculative bubbles of crypto currencies, as in the case of the rapid price increase of bitcoin in late 2017, have dented the general reputation of blockchain technology.
 People who are interested in the technology should not be deterred by general, negative preconceptions, but should seek independent information.

 Hamburg News.
 Is blockchain here to stay?